tannery495/DeclutterUI/README.md

 # DeclutterUI

-A NeoForge mod for Minecraft 1.21.1 that removes unwanted UI elements so you can just play the game.
+A NeoForge mod for Minecraft that Hide annoying warnings, buttons, and popups

 ---